-CHE1B01 Theoretical Chemistry- L 2 T 0 P 0 C # Objective (s) To gain detailed knowledge of the principle of volumetric analysis and properties of $s$ and $p$ block elements.
-To provide the basic groundwork for a research project.
-Students will be able to analyse basic theory of acid base concept. dwork Course outcon ne (s) CO1 To apply the methods of a research project.
-CO2 To understand the principles behind volumetry.
-CO3 To analyse the characteristics of different elements.
-CO4 To distinguish between different acid base concepts.
-CO5 To analyse the stability of different nuclei.
+CHE1B01 Theoretical and Inorganic Chemistry-I L T P C # 2 0 0 2 Objective (s) To gain detailed knowledge of the principle of volumetric analysis and properties of $s$ and $p$ block elements.
+To give a ba sic und lerstand ing of groundwork for a research project.
+Student will be able to analyse basic theory of acid base concept.
+Course outcon ne (s) CO1 To apply the methods of a research project CO2 To understand the principles behind volumetry CO3 To analyse the characteristics of different elements CO4 To distinguish between different acid base concepts CO5 To analyse the stability of different nuclei L a advance Tra 4 a m a 1 + D m a a t a a 1 + C m a d t t